How Technology Can Alleviate Surveillance Blind Spots

 Even as technology has rapidly advanced over decades to meet changing demands in the security industry, persistent challenges—such as staffing shortages and limited scope of surveillance—remain.

-Security leaders also struggle to find, train and retain qualified guards or officers.
+Security leaders may also struggle to find, train and retain qualified guards or officers.
 Especially in an industry where turnover is often high, the effort required to hire and retrain new guards makes maintaining a consistently effective guarding program particularly challenging.
 Establishing a successful guarding program also requires resources, such as administrative churn and labor-intensive management and oversight.
-Often these programs become increasingly costly with little return.
+Often these programs become increasingly costly with diminishing return.

 Addressing security challenges with cost-effective technology